getodk/central-backend/docs/api.md

 #### Listing expected Form Attachments [GET /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments]

-As mentioned above, the list of expected form attachments is determined at form creation time, from the XForms definition.
-This endpoint allows you to fetch that list of expected files, and will tell you whether the server is in possession of each file or not.
+Form Attachments for each form are automatically determined when the form is first created, by scanning the XForms definition for references to media or data files.
+Because of this, it is not possible to directly modify the list of form attachments; that list is fully determined by the given XForm.
+Instead, the focus of this API subresource is around communicating that expected list of files, and uploading binaries into those file slots.

 + Response 200 (application/json)
     + Attributes (array[Form Attachment])